-It is kind of a non-descript concrete block building on the beach with various storage areas and utility sheds spread over the approximately three acre grounds surrounded with chain link.
-The front gate was locked but I did see some activity inside.
-I wander around a bit and let myself in through the back gate.
-There I find Yolanda, one of several college interns who are getting university credit for working with the turtle program.
-I explained that I was visiting Puerto Arista for only a few days but it has always been a desire of mine to see these endangered creatures in the wild.
-She explained that this was a state of Chiapas project and there was no official program set up but if I could come back the next night she would arrange “something”.
+Proteccion y Conversación de la Tortuga Marina is housed in a nondescript concrete block building on the beach with various storage areas, and utility sheds spread over the approximately three-acre surrounded with chain link.
+The front gate was locked, but I did see some activity inside.
+I wander around a bit and let myself in through the back entrance.
+There I find Yolanda, one of several college interns who is getting university credit for working with the turtle program.
+I explained that I was visiting Puerto Arista for only a few days, but it has always been a desire of mine to see sea turtles in the wild.
+She explained that this was a state of Chiapas project, and there was no official program set up, but if I could come back the next night she would arrange “something.”
 Yolanda also advised that we bring warm clothes, rubber boots, rain gear and be prepared to be out all night.
 Seemed a little strange given the balmy night and starry skies and I told her I didn’t really have that stuff and then joked about how tough I am.
-She gave me a knowing smile and I told her I would see her mañana.
+She gave me a knowing smile, and I said I would see her mañana.

-beach at Pijijiapan where we had a huge lunch of fresh fish and talked to some wonderful folks.
+The next morning Wes, now mostly recovered from his battle with prawns, and I had had a great day exploring the area and driving down to the beach at Pijijiapan where we had a massive lunch of fresh fish and talked to some wonderful folks.
 As the day wore on and we drove back to Puerto Arista the weather was starting to look a bit iffy.
-The skies were darkening, there was a fresh wind and some lightening could be seen in the distance.
-We decided to go to have dinner and a couple of beers at one of the roadside grills that line the main road in the evening, and see what happened.
-The steak was delicious, the beer was cold and the weather was getting worse.
-We decided that the prudent thing to do would be to cancel whatever had been arranged and try again another night; this of course that was NOT what we did.
-This, whatever “something” was going to be, was too good of an opportunity to pass up and besides, if anything too dangerous was going to happen surely those nineteen year old college interns had common sense, right?
-Wes mumbled something about how this was going to be among the “top 20” stupidest things he has ever done.
+The skies were darkening, there was a fresh wind, and some lightning was flashing in the distance.
+We decided to go to have dinner and a couple of beers at one of the roadside street grills that line the main road in the evening, and see what happened.
+The steak was delicious, the beer was cold, and the weather was getting worse.
+We decided that the prudent thing to do would be to cancel whatever had been arranged and try again another night; this, of course, that was NOT what we did.
+This, whatever “something” was going to be, was too good of an opportunity to pass up and besides, if anything too dangerous was going to happen surely those nineteen-year-old college interns had common sense, right?
+Wes mumbled something about how this was going to be among the “Top 20” stupidest things he has ever done and we carried on.

-kind of lightning strike that you hear tearing the sky apart before you see a bright flash and crash of thunder simultaneously.
-Then almost instantly the skies opened up with buckets of big fat raindrops and more lightening.
-We were all nervously laughing and ducking our heads from the painful stinging of the rain drops.
+We got back on the four-wheeler and less than a minute later, flash/boom!
+It was the kind of lightning strike that you hear tearing the sky apart before you see a bright flash and crash of thunder simultaneously.
+Then almost instantly the heavens opened up with buckets of big fat raindrops and more lightening.
+We were all nervously laughing and ducking our heads from the painful stinging of the raindrops.
 We had to yell to be heard.
-Wes was screaming something about this being among the “top ten” stupidest things he has ever done.
+Wes was screaming something about this being among the “Top Ten” stupidest things he has ever done.
 Roberto was yelling something that I like to think was reassuring but was probably like, “and you guys are here for fun?”
-After a few minutes even Roberto had had enough and he found a shelter we could pull under and presumably wait this out.
-Being under shelter however was cold comfort when I started thinking and asking questions.
+After a few minutes, even Roberto had had enough, and he found a shelter we could pull under and presumably wait this out.
+Being under shelter, however, was cold comfort when I started thinking and asking questions.
 “How much wind can a palapa take before it blows down?”
 “Is thatch a good conductor of electricity?”
-“If lightening seeks the highest point are you safe while under it?”
+“If lightning seeks the highest point are you safe while under it?”
 “Is this place grounded?”

-trance.
-Roberto began taking measuring her and recording details while Wes and I just watched in awe.
+She was beautiful and tired.
+I could hear her breathing as she began depositing eggs into the sandy nest.
+It was almost like she was in a trance.
+Roberto began measuring her and recording details while Wes and I just watched in awe.
 One and sometimes two at a time she laid these pure white, ping pong ball sized, eggs into the nest.
-She seemed to be totally unaware of our presence.
-After a while Roberto reached beneath her into the nest and began gathering her precious eggs.
-The beach near Puerto Arista is unprotected and vulnerable to poachers so these eggs were to be relocated to an incubator back at the facility.
+She seemed to be unaware of our presence.
+After a while, Roberto reached beneath her into the nest and began gathering her precious eggs.
+The beach near Puerto Arista is unprotected and vulnerable to poachers, so these eggs were to be relocated to an incubator back at the facility.
 I was permitted to gather a few eggs myself.
-They felt quite dense with a leathery shell and actually warm.
+They felt quite dense with a leathery shell and warm.
 After twenty minutes or so she was finished.
 She had delivered 95 eggs in total.
 Her exhaustion or trance was so deep that she was unaware that we had taken her eggs and she began to cover the now empty nest with sand.